2013 NASCAR Sprint Cup Series: Round 33: Goody's Headache Relief Shot 500

 Kenseth held the lead on the restart as Johnson started to fall back.
 The eighth caution came out on lap 230 for another spin by David Reutimann and Johnson led Kyle Busch and Dale Earnhardt Jr., among others, down pit road as Kenseth and many others stayed out.
 Kenseth led on the lap 235 restart but was passed by Clint Bowyer on lap 239 and quickly fell back, falling all the way to 17th by the ninth caution on lap 285.
 Meanwhile, Johnson recovered to third by the caution as Jeff Gordon took the lead from Bowyer a lap earlier (lap 283).
 The caution came out for Reed Sorenson's stalled car on the track.
 Gordon and Johnson were the first two off of pit road and they held those positions on the lap 291 restart.
 On lap 298, the tenth caution fell over the track for debris off of Earnhardt's car.
 Landon Cassill was spun by Kasey Kahne on lap 309 to bring out the eleventh caution.
 Johnson fell to fourth on the lap 315 restart, and Kevin Harvick and Ryan Newman got together on lap 319 in turn one, causing Newman to spin and bring out the twelfth caution.
 On lap 328, Juan Pablo Montoya made it three-wide with Marcos Ambrose and Truex, causing Truex to get spun and cause the 13th caution.
 Jimmie Johnson pitted from sixth and fell to 20th for the lap 333 restart.
 Debris on the frontstretch caused the 14th caution on lap 338, and Gordon and Kyle Busch made pit stops, giving the lead to Denny Hamlin.
 Clint Bowyer then took the lead from Hamlin on lap 351 and led until Cole Whitt spun and hit the wall in turn three on lap 366 to cause to 15th caution.
 Hamlin was the first off of pit road, but Elliott Sadler stayed out to take the lead.
 Matt Kenseth took the lead on lap 374 and J. J. Yeley spun on lap 380 to bring out the 16th caution.
 Kenseth continued to lead through the 17th caution on lap 416 for debris in turn one and the following pit stops and held the lead on the lap 424 restart.
 Kenseth was passed for the lead by Jeff Gordon on lap 479 and Gordon scored his first win of the season ahead of Kenseth, Clint Bowyer, Brad Keselowski, and Jimmie Johnson.
 The win awarded the 2013 Manufacturer Championship to Chevrolet and the finishes by Kenseth and Johnson caused a tie in the championship points, with the tiebreaker going to Kenseth with more race victories.

+As of 2023, this is the last race to not feature the iconic No. 43 car on the racetrack.